Gault&Millau logo

 Smooth and creamy

 Gilles Cresno tastes a lot, tests a lot (all kinds of tests, smoky, fruity, floral...) and relies on what he likes.
-"It's often the simplest things that succeed.
+"It' s often the simplest things that are successful.
 "Loyal customers know they're in for a treat with Gilles Cresno's signature chocolates, which offer incredible value for money. listening to them, the chocolatier understands that pralines are very, very popular.
 Among all the dried fruits, almonds come from Spain (Valencia variety), pistachios from Sicily and Iran, but hazelnuts are undoubtedly among the favorites.
 He chooses them from Piedmont, although he is also interested in French production.

 His spread, made with 50% hazelnuts, is a great success.
 Gilles is also interested in gianduja, a Piedmontese paste made from a mixture of roasted and ground hazelnuts, sugar and milk chocolate.
 It takes two hours in the grinder to achieve the desired smoothness and creaminess: "There are a lot of gianduja fans out there ", he enthuses.
 Its smooth texture is very appealing, while other customers appreciate a chewy texture.